Over six years ago, my wife and I were looking to downsize from our Boston Victorian and relocate to Savannah, Georgia. Our principal reasons:

 13. Plymouth has many places to kayak and explore in our ski boat.

 We love Plymouth.
-Come down and check it out.
-Or see Beth and me about relocating here or anywhere along the Eastern seaboard.
+(I recently co-founded the Plymouth Friends and Neighbors group for new and existing residents to gather and join its sub-groups.)
+Come down and check Plymouth out.
+Or see Beth and me about relocating here (or anywhere along the Eastern seaboard).
 For more information contact Steve Feldman, at 617-417-3125 and SteveF@kw.com or Beth Davis at 617-504-8499 and Beth.Davis@kw.com.